blktheta/spotify-data/README.md

 SPOTIFY_AF_SECRET="your-app-client-secret"
 ...
 ```
 The `.env` requires access to your GCP credentials and Spotify Apps ID and key.
 The Google Cloud credntials allow for access into cloud applications and lets you call client libraries such as `Cloud Storage` and `BigQuery`.
-While the Sptofy App IDs and keys allows for requesting an access token in order to establish a server-to-server connection with Spotify's API.
+While the Spotify App IDs and keys allow for requesting access tokens in order to establish a server-to-server connection with Spotify's API.
 An example snippet of using the `Cloud Storage` client is showcased below.
 Variables in need of developer input is documented in the code for easier localization.

 ```python
 import pandas as pd